alexandertrefz/essence/packages/website/diagnostics.md

 list that also carries a computed key — `{ game with board = board, history = game.history::removeLast() }` — has no shorthand spelling at all.

+### `shorthand-on-path-key`

+A dotted key in an update was written with no value — `{ config with server.port }`.
+A bare NAME is a member and its own value, which is what the shorthand is; a path is neither, because the value it would set is not the name it reaches through. `server.port` names a member of `config.server` and a local called `port`, and nothing says the two are the same thing.

+Write the value: `{ config with server.port = port }`.

+The refusal is reported even where the list is a Record Literal's, which does take shorthand, and it is reported instead of `shorthand-in-combination` and `path-key-outside-combination` — no reading rescues a bare path, so the message that says why is the one to give.

+`{ config with server.port }` alone is NOT this Diagnostic.
+An update takes either a key list or one Expression, and one path is an Expression: it merges the members of the value `config.server.port` into `config`, exactly as `{ config with other }` merges `other`'s.

 ### `path-is-members-only`

 A `::` or a `(` was written after a member path — `.price::rounded()`,